zakishaheen/LetsHack/personalhackathons.md

 There was a lot of good networking experience.
 I had a good experience presenting the idea to a whoele bunch of investors and their questions were fun.
 Obviously, no one saw our demo and I think we wasted the night toiling at the code screens trying to make Material design work in AngularJS somehow.

+# HackerRank CodeSprint
+## Who was on your hackathon team (I need their field of expertise and level of experience)?
+It was an individual only team.

+## How did you hear about the hackathon?
+I follow hackerrank on social media and get a newsletter everyweek of upcoming online hackathons.

+## What was you/your team's big idea?
+N/A

+## How did your team come up with the idea?
+N/A

+## What key (technological) decisions did you make and how?
+I decided to use C++ as that is my strongest language and library.
+It is also fast enough to stay under the watchdog radar for the online tests.
+Having a good C++ STL experience.
+I did switch to python when some algorithms got really intense to keep up with STL data structures.
+I think that is one of my weak point.

+## What were the major achievements or takeaways from the hackathon?
+Picking the fastest langauge is good but it should not compromise developer productivity.
+While C++ data structures are super efficient, debugging them can eat up a lot of time.
+Most of it can be avoided by switching to python instead which is more declerative and readable while not a big compromise on speed.

+## What challenges or setbacks did you face?

+## Any other memorable experience or take away form the hackathon?

 - HackerRank CodeSprints (Online) - 2015 - Individual Competitive programming hackathon.
 5 problems ranging in difficulty.
 Favorite kind of hackathons - very heady and intense. we had a few redbulls so that did slightly make me jittery.
 It was on a weekend and we had had a tough week.
 Thrilling as it may sound or feel, it is almost never a good idea to burn out.